lucask07/open_covg_daq_pcb/README.md

 **Active:**

+* Rough placement of various sections (note which sections will eventually be duplicated)
+* That rough placement can lead to positioning of power planes
+* Once power planes are drawn can start auto-routing
 * Check required separation between SMA connectors

 **Closed:**

 ## Parts
-[datasheets](documentation/datasheets) This folder is incomplete since its easier to find the spec sheets using Google/Digikey.
+[datasheets](documentation/datasheets): This folder is incomplete since its easier to find the spec sheets using Google/Digikey.

 ### ADC